 Dilation is an example of a transformation that preserves shape but not size, making it a similarity transformation.
 This means the original figure and its dilated image are similar; they have the same angles and proportional sides.
 Understanding this principle is important in various fields, from graphic design to architecture, where maintaining proportions is essential.

 The concept of dilation dates back to ancient Greek geometry, where mathematicians like Euclid explored transformations and geometric relationships.
-However, the formalization of dilation as a specific transformation with a scale factor came later with the development of coordinate geometry and linear algebra.
+Even so, the formalization of dilation as a specific transformation with a scale factor came later with the development of coordinate geometry and linear algebra.
 Today, dilation is a fundamental concept in geometry, widely used in computer graphics, engineering, and various scientific fields.

 Comprehensive Overview of Scale Factors